PierreSmits/magento/README.md

 Prerequisites: You should have following setup on your machine

     a.
-Apache OFBiz instance running with 13.07 or later release (for more details refer: http://ofbiz.apache.org/index.html)
+Apache OFBiz instance running with 16.11 and 17.12 release (for more details refer: http://ofbiz.apache.org/index.html)

     b.
 A Magento instance with a Community or Enterprise edition (for more details please refer to http://www.magentocommerce.com/knowledge-base/entry/ce18-and-ee113-install-upgrade)